Handling matters during the coronavirus epidemic

 - You cannot currently visit Finnish missions abroad

 Please use Enter Finland whenever possible.
 Normally, you would be required to visit a service point within three months of the date when you submitted your application.
-Due to the coronavirus situation, the time limit for proving your identity has been extended until 31 October 2020.
-If needed, we will make changes to this time limit, depending on how long the current state of emergency will last.
+Due to the coronavirus situation, the time limit for proving your identity has been extended until 1 October 2022.

 If you have booked an appointment at a service point, you can handle your matter as usual.